albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 The monk danced.
 Taiko said,

-  "You stupid fox!
-[2]"
+  "You stupid fox! <sup>2</sup>"

-[1]: cf case 74.
+<sup>1</sup> cf case 74.

-[2]: Cf. the term "fox Zen", which means mere imitation (cf. Case 2 in the
+<sup>2</sup> Cf. the term "fox Zen", which means mere imitation (cf. Case 2 in the

      Mumonkan)

-<strong>Case 94: "Non-Seeing" in the Ryogon Sutra</strong>
+### Case 94: "Non-Seeing" in the Ryogon Sutra

 The Ryogon Sutra says,

   "When I don't see, why do you not see what I do not see?
-If you [argue
+If you <sup>argue

-   that you] see what I do not see, that is of course not what I do not see.
+   that you</sup> see what I do not see, that is of course not what I do not see.

    If you do not see what I do not see, then it is quite natural that it

    is not a thing.
 Why is it not your self?"

-<strong>Hekiganroku - Case 95: Chokei's "Three Poisons"</strong>
+### Hekiganroku - Case 95: Chokei's "Three Poisons"

 One day Chokei said,

-  "Even if you argue that an arhat [1] still possesses 'the three poisons',
+  "Even if you argue that an arhat <sup>1</sup> still possesses 'the three poisons',

    don't argue that the Tathagata has two sorts of language.
 I do not say